ztomasze/5parsecs/Rules/Main Rules/Line of Sight and Cover.md

 * A figure in an edge hex can see and be seen from outside the area.
 * Two figures within an area can see each other if they are adjacent.
 * A figure in an Area always has cover.

+#### Obscurement (smoke) feature

++ Shooting through edge hexes of an obscurement area or at a target in an edge hex, the shot is at -1.
++ If shooting through an inner hex, the shot is at -2.